MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

 # Get started with chat document security for Python

 This article provides the process to secure your chat app to ensure users receive answers based on their permissions.
-When you build a chat application using the RAG pattern with your own data, make sure that each user gets answers from documents they are authorized to see.
+When you build a chat application using the RAG pattern with your own data, make sure that each user gets answers from documents they're authorized to see.

 An authorized user should have access to answers contained within the documents of the chat app.